gatperdut/coding_challenge_2/README.md

 p5.js is a pretty handy editor for trying out ideas in sketches and, while simple to get started with, it provides a base for [some pretty impressive things](https://showcase.p5js.org/#/2021-All/The-ASL-Machine/) with the help of some other libraries.

-You can save individual sketches in it, and for this project you should start with [this sketch](https://editor.p5js.org/carlos.romero.breto/sketches/Wloggt0jQ) and ~~fork~~ duplicate it.
+You can save individual sketches in it, and for this project you should paste the starting code below.

 # Introduction